ostinelli/gin.io/docs/install.md

     ```

-* Install LuaSql
+* Install LuaDBI

-    Now that you have MySql installed with the header files, proceed to install LuaSql for MySql:
+    Now that you have MySql installed with the header files, proceed to install LuaDBI for MySql:

     ```bash
-    luarocks install luasql-mysql
+    luarocks install luadbi-mysql
     ```

+    > This additional driver is not needed by OpenResty since it has its own embedded driver.
+LuaDBI is used by Gin to run the console and the migrations.

 ##### Gin
 To install Gin, issue the commands: